 - Patients in the Emergency Department (ED) may have 1 visitor during their visit who must remain with the patient or in the designated waiting area.

 - End-of-life situations (to be determined on a case-by-case basis).

 - Patients may receive religious services from the religious leaders of their choice at any reasonable time if it can be provided without disruption to care.
-(Religious leader will not count as the patient's visit.)
+(Religious leader will not count as the patient's visitor.)

 Infant Security / Visitation Policy

 Infant security is our top priority at Virginia Hospital Center.
 Please read the following visitation and security procedures that are in place to protect your newborn’s safety:

 - Visitors must provide the name of the person they are visiting before they can enter the Mother/Baby Unit.
 If visitors are unable to provide this information, they will not be allowed to enter the unit.

 - All visitors must sign in and provide a government-issued photo ID (e.g., State-issued ID, driver’s license, Military ID, Passport or Green Card).
 The visitor will be issued a badge, which will expire at the end of the day.

 - Deliveries (food, flowers, etc.) from outside of the facility must be picked up in Lobby C in the Women & Infant building.
 Outside vendors are not permitted to enter the Mother/Baby Unit, NICU or Labor & Delivery Unit.